Lagrange point: Earth–Moon

 Earth–Moon allows comparatively easy access to lunar and Earth orbits with minimal change in velocity and this has as an advantage to position a habitable space station intended to help transport cargo and personnel to the Moon and back.
 The SMART-1 mission passed through the L_{1} Lagrangian Point on 11 November 2004 and passed into the area dominated by the Moon's gravitational influence.

 Earth–Moon has been used for a communications satellite covering the Moon's far side, for example, Queqiao, launched in 2018, and would be "an ideal location" for a propellant depot as part of the proposed depot-based space transportation architecture.

 Earth–Moon and are the locations for the Kordylewski dust clouds.
 The L5 Society's name comes from the L_{4} and L_{5} Lagrangian points in the Earth–Moon system proposed as locations for their huge rotating space habitats.
-Both positions are also proposed for communication satellites covering the Moon alike communication satellites in geosynchronous orbit cover the Earth.
+Both positions are also proposed for communication satellites covering the Moon like communication satellites in geosynchronous orbit cover the Earth.